ProxyScraper/ProxyScraper/README.md

 ---

-Automatic and permanent proxy collection and update center for free (updated every hour) This repository serves as an automatic and permanent proxy collection and update center for free proxies.
-The proxy list is updated every hour to ensure the latest available proxies are always accessible.
+Automatic and permanent proxy collection and update center for free (updated 30 minutes) This repository serves as an automatic and permanent proxy collection and update center for free proxies.
+The proxy list is updated every 30 minutes to ensure the latest available proxies are always accessible.

 ## Usage